 About Squash Strings

-The reason is, well, think about it like a trampoline — if it’s very stiff, it won’t bounce you as high, but it’ll be easier to control your bounces.
-A loose trampoline will bounce you higher, but will be more difficult for you to control.
+The reason is, well, think about it like a trampoline — if it bends easily, it will launch you higher (more power), but the bounce will be more difficult for you to control.
+Conversely, a stiff trampoline won’t bounce you as high, but it’ll be easier to control your bounces.

 For a lot more about strings, check out these articles: